 Moloka’i is a juxtaposition of amazing beauty and incredible ugliness.
 It’s set in Hawaii, which, if you’ve ever been there, or if you have seen photos or postcards of Hawaii, you know is a truly beautiful place.
 Lovely beaches, wonderfully warm weather, lots of those big, colorful, flowers that everyone likes so much.
 It’s a paradise!

 The ugliness appears in regards to the disease of leprosy.
 Obviously, people who are suffering from leprosy become horribly disfigured, in ways that can be disturbing to see.
 The true ugliness in this story, however, appears when some of the physically healthy characters discover that someone among them is a leper.

 This book takes place mostly between 1891 and somewhere around 1930.
 Not much information was known about leprosy back then.
 People believed that leprosy was extremely contagious, and could be spread simply by being nearby someone who had it.
-For more information about leprosy (also called Hansen’s Disease).
+Leprosy is also called Hansen’s Disease.

 Due to this belief, people who had leprosy were basically deported to leper colonies, despite their status as citizens of the United States.
 They had to leave their families behind, and were never allowed to see them again.

 Many of the leper colonies were set up by the government of the United States, which supplied at least some funding to keep things running.
 In some cases, the Catholic church sent priests and nuns to stay in the leper colonies, where they worked at the hospitals, and ran the orphanages.
 (And, of course, encouraged the people in their care to become Catholic.)

 Despite this, some leper colonies, (especially the earliest ones), were little more than a location to send people where it would be impossible for them to come in contact with the general, healthy, population, as a way of preventing spread of the disease.
 It wasn’t really a place where people with this disease could get help.
 It’s very sad to read about.